Graduate Alumni Profiles

 Adjunct Assistant Professor, Farmingdale State College, and English teacher, St. Francis Preparatory School

-Matt Lorenz teaches writing and literature at Farmingdale State College and St. Francis Preparatory School.
-His dissertation, "Wordsworth’s Philosophy of Wonder: Epistemology, Psychoanalysis, Phenomenology," won the awards for best dissertation chapter (2010-11) and best dissertation (shared award, 2011-12) in the English Department at Stony Brook University.
-His book chapter on Blakean Wonder in The Four Zoas was published in Disabling Romanticism (Palgrave Macmillan), and his articles on Transatlantic connections between British Romanticism and American literature have appeared in The Arthur Miller Journal.
-His work is also forthcoming in Adapting Frankenstein (U of Manchester P), Jane Austen and Sciences of the Mind (Ashgate), and Rock and Romanticism: The Classic Rock Edition (Lexington).
+Matt Lorenz's dissertation won the awards for best dissertation chapter (2010-11) and best dissertation (shared award, 2011-12) in the English Department at Stony Brook.
+His articles on Transatlantic connections between British Romanticism and American literature have been published in The Arthur Miller Journal, and his book chapters have appeared or are forthcoming in Disabling Romanticism, Adapting Frankenstein, and Jane Austen and Sciences of the Mind.

 SRIKANTH MALLAVARAPU, PHD, 2003